 Peanut butter stew is nothing but fabulous.
-If you like peanut butter and chicken, especially drumsticks, then you will simply enjoy.
-Flavored by the pepper, tomatoes, sometimes okra, and other vegetables and, of course, peanut butter, this dish is perfect with white rice.
+If you like peanut butter and chicken, especially drumsticks, then you will simply enjoy them.
+Flavored with pepper, tomatoes, sometimes okra (green vegetable used for both savory and sweet dishes), other vegetables, and, of course, peanut butter, this dish is perfect with white rice.
 It is a typical dish from the north of the country.

 9. Fisherman’s Soup

-This is a very fresh sauce that smells divine and can be accompanied by seafood such as shrimp, lobster, and crab and even snails.
+This is a very fresh sauce that smells divine and can be accompanied by seafood such as shrimp, lobster, crab, and even snails.

 10. Placali with Okra Sauce (or Kopè): A Highly Prized Specialty

 Biékosseu means chili sauce and is a recipe from the Akan world, a typical Attié dish.
-In villages, only red chili is used and it is eaten with foutou accompanied by dry mangni fish or snails.
-The recipe has evolved and is now often made with with eggplant, when it is called N’Sêsseu.
+In villages, only red chili is used and it is eaten with Foutou accompanied by dry Mangni fish or snails.
+The recipe has evolved and is now often made with eggplant when it is called N’Sêsseu.
 When Ivorians eat it, they “cry all the tears of the body”.

 13. Kplé Ba

-A typical sauce from the west of Ivory Coast is kplé!
+A typical sauce from the west of the Ivory Coast is kplé!
 Kplé baha (long sauce with pounded cassava) is a dish made from Irvingia gabonensis seeds.
-It is traditionally accompanied by cassava foutou.
-But there are variants of kplè with ripe banana foutou and with rice.
+It is traditionally accompanied by cassava Foutou.
+But there are variants of kplè with ripe banana Foutou and with rice.

 Beans from the pods of large wild trees are dried to become kaklous.
 The kaklous, or sioko, are then used in sauces, particularly for Beté and Baoule recipes.
 In different regions it has different names: Kplé ba in the west and Kaklou for the Akans or Mandé.